How Much Should I Eat? Eating to Reach Your Goals

 Calorie Adjustments Are NecessaryUsing the example above once again as an example, if John starts his diet at 2300 Calories, he will eventually have to adjust his caloric consumption.
 As a diet continues, the body gets more accustomed to changes that are made.
 Eventually this will result in plateaus.

 After several weeks, John's weight loss has stalled and he is no longer losing weight.
 John should further lower his calories by 200-300 per day to continue progress.

-Physical Activity Can HelpWeight gain or loss is simply energy consumed versus energy expended.
-It's much simpler than the rest of the world makes it out to be.
-Exercise and burning calories can be helpful in assisting in the weight loss process, but is no substitute for
+Physical Activity Can HelpWeight gain or loss is simply energy consumed versus energy expended. it's much simpler than the rest of the world makes it out to be.
+Exercise and burning calories can be helpful in assisting in the weight loss process but is no substitute for a solid diet plan.

 Weight Loss Should Be GradualEvery person is searching for that quick fix method, meaning how to lose 30 pounds in 30 days.
 Instant gratification is always sought after in our fast-aced society.
 Unfortunately, this mindset is not the most ideal in terms of reaching our overall goals.

 Focus on losing 1-2 pounds per week (or 1% of your total bodyweight, whichever is greater).
 Weight loss greater than this amount is not sustainable and weight loss less than this amount means your plan is not effective as it should be.